PrimeDemonic/servicenow_journal_admin_hub/README.md

 ## What it does

-- Select a table and record via a guided UI
+- Select a table and record via a guided UI (or drive it via options and URL params)
 - View all journal fields for that record as tabs
 - Select one or more journal entries
 - Perform one of: